The terms tract of land, lot, and plat all describe certain areas, but they’re not synonymous by any means.

 A plat is a map of an area of land that has been divided into individual building lots and which also has streets delineated.

 It is usually produced as part of the subdivision process, when a developer creates new building lots from a larger lot, and is often required by the local planning department before a subdivision can be approved.

 Think of a plat map as a blueprint for a whole neighborhood.

-It will usually contain information about each of the lots within the plat (including measurements and lot number) as well as information on key infrastructure (such utility easement locations).
+It will usually contain information about each of the lots within the plat (including measurements and lot numbers) as well as information on key infrastructure (such as utility easement locations).